Facebook says it suspends accounts tied to Putin ally for meddling in Africa

 Russian authorities deny that Wagner contractors carry out their orders and Moscow has repeatedly rejected Western allegations of election meddling.
 The Kremlin did not immediately respond to a request for comment.
 Wagner has no public profile and has never commented about its activities.
 Prigozhin has denied links to Wagner.

-Facebook, Twitter and Google have vowed to step up the fight against political manipulation of their platforms after facing fierce criticism for failing to counter alleged Russian interference in the 2016 U.S. election.
+Facebook, Twitter (TWTR.N) and Google (GOOGL.O) have vowed to step up the fight against political manipulation of their platforms after facing fierce criticism for failing to counter alleged Russian interference in the 2016 U.S. election.

 Despite the increased scrutiny, U.S. officials have repeatedly warned of the threat posed by Russia and other countries, who they say may still attempt to sway the result of next year’s presidential contest.